 You can participate in this project if you are 50 years of age or older, and have experienced symptoms indicative of kneecap arthritis for at least 3 months.
 This may include a gradual onset of knee pain that is aggravated by activities that load the knee (e.g. stair climbing, squatting, prolonged sitting).

-You are not eligible to participate in this project if you: (i) are not fluent in written and spoken English; or (ii) have another significant knee, hip or lower back condition; or (iii) have had recent treatment for your knee pain (e.g. knee injections, shoe inserts or physiotherapy within the previous 3 months); or (iv) have any foot condition precluding the use of footwear interventions; or (v) have had any major surgery to your knee or hip (e.g. total joint replacement or osteotomy)); or (vi) have any neurological or systemic arthritis conditions; or (vii) are physically unable to undertake testing procedures.
+You are not eligible to participate in this project if you: (i) are not fluent in written and spoken English; or (ii) have another significant knee, hip or lower back condition; or (iii) have had recent treatment for your knee pain (e.g. knee injections or shoe inserts within the previous 3 months); or (iv) have recently commenced physiotherapy treatment for your knee pain; or (v) have any foot condition precluding the use of footwear interventions; or (vi) have had any major surgery to your knee or hip (e.g. total joint replacement or osteotomy) or are planning to have surgery to your knee or hip; or (vii) have any neurological or systemic arthritis conditions; or (viii) are not suitable to have an x-ray of your knee (e.g. pregnancy, breastfeeding).

 Consenting to participate in the project and withdrawing from the research